- Connected During COVID-19

 You may have noticed small groups of people attending worship with us on Sunday mornings.
 We started with right around 30 people mid-June, consisting mostly our response team and their families.
 We then moved to approximately 70 people the following, consisting of staff teams and their families.
 Beginning Sunday, July 12, we slowly expanded this number further as we applied new protocols necessary for large indoor gatherings in this unique season.
-If you are interested in joining us for one of these smaller services at our Tysons location, look for a link to our interest form in your location’s enews sent every week.
+If you are interested in joining us for one of these smaller services at our Tysons location, look for a link to register in your location’s enews sent every week.
 Registration will be required, and capacity will be limited, so make sure you’re subscribed HERE.
-For those of who who filled out this form, we will be sending you a follow-up confirmation via email each week with the restrictions and conditions we’re required to follow for those that expressed availability first.
-After an acceptance, you’ll receive a confirmation and some insight on what to expect.

 We are hoping to slowly reopen our buildings in the future beyond essential personnel.
 Just as with our worship services, this will be a slow process due to the numerous new protocols we now have to learn and implement.
 Initially, we will begin a phased expansion for the number of staff and other key personnel that will be allowed to return to the building.
 Ministries and volunteer efforts will not reopen on campus until we have first established and implemented all of the necessary protocols with staff.
 In July, we will also be encouraging our staff leaders to think through creative ways to gather outdoors with 50 people or less.